mpv-player/mpv/DOCS/interface-changes.rst

       setting the properties to non-existing tracks may report it as selected track for a small time window, until it's forced back to "no".
 The exact details how this is handled may change in the future.
+    - remove old Apple Remote support, including --input-appleremote
+    - add MediaPlayer support and remove the old Media Key event tap on macOS. this possibly also re-adds the Apple Remote support
  --- mpv 0.30.0 ---
     - add `--d3d11-output-format` to enable explicit selection of a D3D11 swap chain format.